GPT4Image: Large Pre-trained Models Help Vision Models Learn Better on Perception Task: Introduction

 However, the remarkable capabilities of GPT-4 stems from its trillions of parameters trained on thousands of GPUs.
 The prohibitively high computational cost makes it almost impossible for small enterprises to directly train GPT-4 level models to support their own business.
 In addition, the generation ability of chat robot models cannot meet the end of most application scenarios in actual production; for instance, conventional vision models such as CNNs and ViTs are still the best choices for visual perception tasks like image classification.
 Therefore, it's more practical and cost-effective to explore how to take advantage of pre-trained LLMs to boost the performance of existing task-specific models.

 In the traditional supervised training paradigm, vision models can only learn visual representations through labels and pure pixels, while the information from other modalities is ignored.
-In this paper, we present a novel learning framework dubbed \codename, where the knowledge of pre-trained large models are utilized to help the conventional vision models learn enhanced representations from multi-modalities and achieve higher performance on perception task (e.g. image classification).
-Specifically, we first resort to the multimodal understanding ability of pre-trained LLMs through conversations to generate detailed high-quality descriptions for all images in the dataset.
+In this paper, we present a novel learning framework dubbed \codename, where the wide-range knowledge of pre-trained large models are utilized to help the conventional vision models learn enhanced representations from multi-modalities and achieve higher performance on perception task (e.g. image classification).
+Specifically, we first resort to the multimodal understanding ability of pre-trained LLMs through conversations to generate high-quality detailed descriptions for all images in the training dataset.
 Subsequently, a pre-trained text encoder is used to extract the corresponding text embeddings for all descriptions in the curated description set.
-After this process, the rich semantic information contained in the descriptive text generated by LLMs is compressed into a high-dimensional vector which can be easily digested by normal neural networks.
-During the training process, in addition to receiving the supervising signal from ground-truth labels, the visual representations learned by the model will also be aligned with the text embeddings by minimizing a distance loss function.
-The alignment between image and text modalities through embeddings implicitly transfers the knowledge of image comprehension possessed by the LLM to conventional visual perception models.
+After this process, the rich semantic information contained in the descriptive text generated by the LLM is compressed into a high-dimensional vector which can be easily digested by normal deep neural networks.
+During the training process, apart from receiving the supervising signal from ground-truth labels, the visual representations learned by the model will also be aligned with the text embeddings by minimizing a contrastive distance loss function.
+The modality alignment between image- and text- embeddings implicitly transfers the image comprehension knowledge of the LLM to conventional visual perception models.